sbarthelemy/collada-dom/external-libs/libxml2/win32/include/readme_e.txt

  implied.
 See the License for the specific language governing permissions and limitations under the License.

-The external-libs directory tree holds library files that one or more of the build targets for the COLLADA_DOM depend on.
+The external-libs directory tree is an empty directory structure for library files that one or more of the build targets for the COLLADA_DOM depend on.

-This directory currently contains the include files for libxml2 and zlib.
+This directory needs the include files for libxml2, zlib, and iconv to be installed here.